Why study Japanese? Looking for some compelling reasons? Here are ten career opportunities after learning the Japanese language in India.

 1. Translation & Interpretation

-Translation and Interpretation are one of the most famous career opportunities for people that speak Japanese.
+Translation and interpretation are some of the most famous career choices for people that speak Japanese.

 Now, you have to know this; translation is different from interpretation.
 That’s right!